-Regressing the Vortex: Rereading Moby-Dick
+Regressing the Vortex: On Rereading Moby-Dick

 Tashtego, valiant harpooneer, is pulling buckets of spermaceti out of a decapitated sperm whale’s head when he slips and falls headfirst into this gory abyss.
 The fall jostles the head so that it falls from the side of the ship and into the ocean waves and begins to sink.
-Such is the dire episode Melville depicts in Moby-Dick; or, The Whale (1851), a book I read a long time ago, but have now been diligently rereading, page to page, including footnotes (note 01), and all much to my utter astonishment.
+Such is the dire episode Melville depicts in Moby-Dick; or, The Whale (1851), a book I read 20 years ago, but have now been diligently rereading, page to page, including footnotes (note 01), and all much to my utter astonishment.
 Who knew that heavy old books still had such great power in 2026?

 And yet it is likewise a work of consummate cosmic horror.
 I mean, it’s a book about a bunch of doomed men killing whales for oil.